CSteen57/SteenCorp-AD-Lab/Phases/Phase3_Networking.md

 The domain controller was assigned a static IP address so clients could reliably use it for DNS and DHCP services.

+> Note: This Phase 3 design represents the original SteenCorp internal/domain network before VLAN segmentation was introduced.
+The `192.168.10.0/24` subnet later became the trusted Corporate LAN in the separate SteenCorp Network Segmentation Lab.
+In that follow-up project, additional networks were added for Guest devices and Internal Servers using `192.168.20.0/24` and `192.168.30.0/24`.

 ---

 ## Domain Controller Network Configuration